CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 >
 > Alpha 255 is completely opaque, and 128 is about half-transparent.
 Setting any element's Alpha to zero will effectively hide it.

-All of the ARGB settings function the same: clicking the **button with the gear icon** will open the ARGB control, and the fields will become editable.
-Changing any value will show a preview of the chosen color on the focus icon itself.
-Clicking the **checkmark button** will send your changes to MCM, which will take effect once you commit MCM's settings.
-Clicking the **X-shaped icon** will cancel all changes in progress.
+All of the ARGB settings function the same:

+* Clicking the **gold button with the gear icon** will open the ARGB control, and the fields will become editable.
+* Changing any value will show a preview of the chosen color on the focus icon itself.
+* Clicking the **green checkmark button** will send your changes to MCM, which will take effect once you commit MCM's settings.
+* Clicking the **red X-shaped icon** will cancel all changes in progress.

 > [!NOTE]
 > You must press **Enter** after you finish typing the new value, just as with any other input box in Anomaly.
 If you simply click away from the input box, your changes will be lost.